-Assume that the input A is coming from a flip-flop that has the same properties as the flip-flops that are shown and is clocked by the same clock.
+Assume that the input A is coming from a flip-flop that has the same properties as the flip-flops that are shown and is clocked by the same clock

 - a.
 Add inverter pairs as needed to the above figure to avoid any "fast path" problems.
-Do so in a way that has least impact on the worst-case delay (as a first priority) and which keeps the number of inverter pairs needed to a minimum (as a second priority). - After you've made your changes in part a, compute the maximum frequency at which this device can be safely clocked.
+Do so in a way that has least impact on the worst-case delay (as a first priority) and which keeps the number of inverter pairs needed to a minimum (as a second priority). b.
+After you've made your changes in part a, compute the maximum frequency at which this - After you've made your changes in part a, compute the maximum frequency at which this device can be safely clocked.